 There are many more other places to visit in Bruges and you definitely should stay for more than a day here if you want to understand the beauty of it.

 This was one of the things I wished I hadn’t done.
 I had booked a guided day trip to Luxembourg from Brussels and we ended up spending most of our time inside the bus.
 The driver got horribly lost because of some reroutes around the small towns.
 We got to spend only a few hours in Luxembourg City and I don’t think that was enough.
-It is approximately 225 km from Brussels to Luxembourg and it takes around 2.5 hours to cover this distance.
+It is approximately 225 km from Brussels in Belgium to Luxembourg and it takes around 2.5 hours to cover this distance.
+Ideally, 3 days in Luxembourg would be perfect.
 But to compensate, find some beautiful photos of Luxembourg.

-As you can see, I visited many places even though I had only 3 days during my Belgium itinerary.
+As you can see, I visited many places even though I had only 3 days during my Belgium and Luxembourg itinerary.
 I am definitely going back to spend more time in Luxembourg.